A Foreign Love Affair: Characters

-The 3rd generation boss of his family clan.
-He's just recently entered a marriage of politics and convenience to a woman he's known since childhood.
-He's stuck on his honeymoon in Italy when he first meets Alberto.
-While in a confrontation with some foreign men who were cheking him out, he meets Alberto who stops the fight and tells the men about his connections to the ship; after Kaoru kicks him out of their hotel room following a violent fight between them, an embittered Ranmaru goes to the bar where he's encountered by Ryuji and his subordinates who engage in a brawl with him until Alberto intervenes and helps Ranmaru dispatch Ryuji and his men.
-As a thank you, Alberto invites him to stay in his private suite where Ranmaru and Alberto engage in playful foreplay and have sex together.
+He is the third-generation boss of his family clan and has recently entered a marriage of politics and convenience with a woman he has known since childhood.
+While stuck on his honeymoon in Italy, he first meets Alberto.
+During a confrontation with some foreign men who were checking him out, Alberto stops the fight and asserts his connections to the ship.
+After Kaoru kicks Ranmaru out of their hotel room following a violent fight, an embittered Ranmaru goes to the bar, where he encounters Ryuji and his subordinates, who engage him in a brawl until Alberto intervenes and helps him defeat them.
+As a thank-you, Alberto invites Ranmaru to stay in his private suite, where the two engage in playful foreplay and have sex.